Chimney Safety in Albuquerque

 Creosote is a chemical mass of carbon that is formed whenever wood, tar or fossil fuels are burned.
 Creosote will typically accumulate in all masonry chimneys and fireplaces and if not regularly cleaned and removed, it will not only compromise the efficiency of your fireplace, but can become the actual fuel for a serious chimney fire.
 It is important to have your chimney cleaned and inspected annually to ensure that creosote buildup has not exceeded industry standards and that your fireplace is functioning properly.
 To avoid excessive creosote buildup in between inspection and cleaning visits Villa's Roofing chimney sweeps recommend that you only burn wood that has been dried for six months to a year and that you use the freshest cut wood possible with a higher moisture content than seasoned wood for maximum chimney safety.
 Burning pine wood actually increases creosote buildup, while hardwoods that include eucalyptus for example, burn at a slower rate and with a steadier flame decreasing buildup.
-Certified Villa's Roofing chimney sweeps are experienced and fully equipped with high powered vacuums and specialty bristle brushes that are designed to thoroughly remove all accumulated creosote soot, dirt and debris from any residential or commercial chimney in Albuquerque.
+Certified Villa's Roofing chimney sweeps are experienced and fully equipped with high powered vacuums and specialty bristle brushes that are designed to thoroughly remove all accumulated creosote soot, dirt and debris from any residential chimney in Albuquerque.

 Tips for Preventing a Chimney Fire